benmvp/benmvp-cli/docs/cli/test.md

 A flag indicating whether or not to continuously run the tests whenever source files change.
 Aliased as `-w`.

 Optional.
 Defaults to `false`.

+> NOTE: [Jest Watch Plugins](https://jestjs.io/docs/en/watch-plugins) are added to make watch mode even more useful.
+Specifically the [eslint `watch-fix` plugin](https://github.com/jest-community/jest-runner-eslint#toggle---fix-in-watch-mode) is added to enable auto-fixing of lint errors.
+However, for this to work, `lint` has to be the first mode whe specified.

 ---